thevuong/next15-filterlist/STEPS.md

 - (Our app is just a little slower in prod, mostly the same.)
 - (FCP is greatly improved because our fist piece of content is static.)
 - (If our LCP was our PPR-d piece we would have a 100 score now.)
-- Speed index follows the improvement of LCP since there is more content from the start.
+- Speed index is improved since there is more content from the start (filmstrip).
 - Reload, copy paste new tab: the app is now instantly showing useful content.
 This can be extremely impactful on a bigger application with larger or slower chunks of static content.
 Instant interactive application even with slow data fetches.
 - We managed to do our task of improving the bad scores and leaving the good ones good, while also making app interactive and user-friendly.